From April 2017 there is a £1,000 “Property and Trading Income Allowance” – in HMCs own words:

 We’ve confirmed with HMRC that you have no obligation to register as Self Employed if your business turnover is less than £1,000 a year

-- This probably won’t help Yoga Teachers with regular classes as its only £20 a week
+- This probably won’t help many businesses as its only £20 a week

-- But if you just do a few covers or teach a single class for expenses only it may take you outside of tax.
+- But if your business does operate at a very low level it may take you outside of tax.

-- It may also give you a years grace if you start teaching part way through a tax year, eg January.
+- It may also give you a years grace if you start your business part way through a tax year, eg January.

 £1000 of Expenses